ckeditor/ckeditor4/tests/plugins/image2/manual/defaultlockratiofalse.md

 @bender-tags: 4.20.0, feature, 5219
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, image2
+@bender-ckeditor-plugins: wysiwygarea, toolbar, image2, floatingspace

-1. Move cursor to the "[Insert image here]" region and click the image button in the toolbar
+1. Move cursor to the "[Insert image here]" region and click the image button in the toolbar.

 	**Expected** The "Lock ratio" is unlocked.